each/draft-aname/draft-ietf-dnsop-aname.md

   * Otherwise, wait until the target address record TTL has expired, then repeat.

+It may be more efficient to manage the polling per ANAME target rather than per ANAME as specified.

 Sibling address records are committed to the zone and stored in nonvolatile storage.
-This allows a server to restart without delays due to ANAME processing.
+This allows a server to restart without delays due to ANAME processing, use offline DNSSEC signing, and not implement special ANAME processing logic when handling a DNS query.

+(#alternatives) describes how ANAME would fit in different DNS architectures that use online signing or tailored responses.

 ## Zone transfers

-A zone containing ANAME records that point to frequently-changing targets will itself change frequently, which can increase the number of zone transfers.

 ANAME is no more special than any other RRtype and does not introduce any special processing related to zone transfers.

+A zone containing ANAME records that point to frequently-changing targets will itself change frequently, and may see an increased number of zone transfers.
+Or if a very large number of zones are sharing the same ANAME target, and that changes address, that may cause a great volume of zone transfers.
+Guidance on dealing with ANAME in large scale implementations is provided (#alternatives).

 Secondary servers that rely on zone transfers to obtain sibling address records, just like the rest of the zone, and serve them in the